matias-gmg/revv-flow-contracts/README.md

 We have implemented a mechanism to prevent the burning of REVV.
 If a user destroys a REVV token, i.e. calls `destroy` on a vault, instead of reducing total supply, the amount will be deposited into the escrow Vault of the REVV contract.
 In this way, we want to prevent a decreasing supply, since further minting isn't possible.

-The escrow vault doesn't have a withdrawal method, as we haven't decided what to do with the escrowed vault funds yet.
-The design should allow us to add a withdrawal method later via a contract upgrade.
+The admin can withdraw the escrow value balance or part thereof via the withdrawFromEscrow method.
 Noone, including the contract-owning account, should be able to remove REVV directly from the escrow vault.
+The withdrawFromEscrow method should be the only way to withdraw, requiring access to an Admin resource reference, which only the account owner has.

 ## The REVVAccessVault